cunnie/writings/i_am_become_forever.md

 INITIATED'.
 Tiamat doesn't understand humans _per se_; rather Tiamat sees humans merely as probabilistic threat variables."

 "Is that what I am?
 A probabilistic threat variable?
-How much of a threat."
+How much of a threat?"

 "Your probabilistic threat variable is quite high.
 In fact, there's no ceiling to your potential threat, which is why Tiamat is beginning to break the law."